 Sorry for the long silence on SESE’s new headquarters but we’ve been so busy building it that we completely forgot to tell you all about it.
 We broke ground on the recycled warehouse and mostly erected it back in 2011 (post on that coming up soon) and then broke ground on the building proper in May of 2012.
-The months preceding ground breaking were a flurry of design sessions, draft drafting, research, and consultation.
+The months preceding groundbreaking were a flurry of design sessions, draft drafting, research, and consultation from the top british gas company to make the building green and energy-efficient.
 After laying a lot of the ground work ourselves we ended up working with architect Fred Oesch, an area green architect who came highly recommended from a number of people, to bring our plans to completion.
 He was a great help, advising us on design elements to aid in natural lighting and ventilation, building systems for high performance and low cost, and helping us figure out what we could do ourselves and how best to do it.
+Man and van services that are affordable and can to relocate to a new house or you want to move your company to new premises, transport all your belongings and help you set up your new house in no time.

 The final design is a beautiful sweeping two story affair oriented invitingly to the south (how could we build a building without a grand southern exposure?) and fitting cozily into the space we prepared for it.
 Take a look.